nicercode/2016-02-01-ResBaz/lessons/60-shell/index.md

 **Quick exercise 01**

+1. Change into your home directory;
+2. Then go to the directory where you saved your project setup following the project setup lesson;
+3. Then into the `data` directory;
-1. Change into your HOME (or wherever you downloaded the **gapminder** folder).
-Then into `data`.
-List the contents of this folder.
-Then change back into your home again.
+4. List the contents of this directory;
+5. Then change back into your home again.

 ---
 ## Exploring your file system